Turbulence, warnings before Pakistan plane crash killed 97

 “Sir, mayday, mayday, mayday, mayday Pakistan 8303,” the pilot said before the transmission ended.

 PIA Chairman Arshad Malik told reporters Friday in Karachi that an independent inquiry would be held but said the aircraft was in good working order.
+On Saturday Pakistan’s Aviation Minister Ghulam Sarwar Khan told reporters the inquiry report will be done in three months and its findings resented to Parliament.

 Airworthiness documents showed the plane last received a government check on Nov.
 1, 2019.
 PIA’s chief engineer signed a separate certificate April 28 saying all maintenance had been conducted.
 It said “the aircraft is fully airworthy and meets all the safety” standards.